TableOne at Royal Sonesta offers a retreat within a hotel restaurant. (Photo by Julie Soefer.)

 Theodore Rex's counter may be the best seats in the house.

-A look into Theodore Rex, one of Houston's best restaurants.
+A look into Theodore Rex, one of Houston's best restaurants, early or late.

 A booth in the dining room isn’t always always the best seat in the house.
 No, the best seats are found at the chef’s counter or chef’s table.
 These select few seats come with perks ranging from special menus to cooking time behind the stove.